tidyverse/tidyups/001-tidyup-process.md

 ### Process

-1. Start by raising idea in tidyverse slack or weekly meeting.
+1.  **Propose**.
+Start by raising idea in tidyverse slack or weekly meeting.
 If there’s broad agreement that the scope and timing is right, proceed to the next step.

-2. Create an `.Rmd` (using sections defined below) and submit PR to
-    <http://github.com/tidyverse/tidyups>.
-Using a PR makes it easy for
-    others to comment on the initial proposal.
+2.  **Write up**.
+Create an `.Rmd` (using sections defined below) and submit PR to <http://github.com/tidyverse/tidyups>.
+Using a PR makes it easy for others to comment on the initial proposal.
 Once you’re happy with the write up, and one other person has reviewed it, proceed to the next step.

-3. Book a discussion in the tidyverse weekly meeting.
+3.  **Discuss**.
+Book a discussion in the tidyverse weekly meeting.
     Prepare a brief overview to talk through.
 While the meeting is fresh in your head, review the meeting notes, updating the write up where needed, making changes or adding clarifications where needed.
 If major changes have been made, add the previous approach to the “alternatives” section.

     1. If the proposal needs more discussion, repeat this step.